Developer Guide

 A set guaranteed to have at least one element at compile time.
 No duplicates, insertion order preserved.

-Use when Set semantics (no duplicates) with the additional guarantee of non-emptiness, e.g. user roles or product tags.
+Use when Set semantics (no duplicates) with the guarantee of non-emptiness, e.g. user roles or product tags.

 Avoid when Emptiness is a valid state — use a regular Set.